letsencrypt/acme-spec/draft-barnes-acme.md

 2. Compute a nonce domain name by appending the suffix ".acme.invalid" to the nonce provided by the server.
 3. Configure the TLS server such that when a client presents the nonce domain name in the SNI field, the server presents the generated certificate.

-The client SHOULD introduce its own entropy into each certificates (e.g. using a random serial number.)
+The client SHOULD introduce its own entropy into each certificates (e.g. include a random serial number).

 The client's responds with the desired port and key used within the certificate.: